 For the demonstration of Allen, monitoring histograms were populated in a dedicated monitoring thread using information from the output data banks as well as additional data copied back to the host specifically for monitoring purposes.
 The flow of monitoring-related data as it existed in the demonstration version is shown in the diagram below.

 For the production version of Allen, we have now moved the monitoring accumulation from the dedicated thread into the threads responsible for running the Allen trigger pipeline.
-This allows any algorithm in the sequence to define and populate monitoring counters and histograms and also opens up the possibility of monitoring features of events that are not selected by the trigger.
+This allows any algorithm in the sequence to define and populate monitoring counters and histograms and also opens up the possibility of monitoring features of events that are not selected by the trigger (including possibly performing histogram-level analyses without triggering at all).
 For GPU algorithms, this is achieved in two ways.
 Quantities that are copied to the host memory for other reasons (e.g. line decisions) can be used to directly populate histograms in the host memory.
 Quantities that are never copied to the host are used to calculate bin contents on the GPU device.
 The bin contents are then copied to the host to be added to the histogram, reducing the amount of data that must be copied to the host.
 Histograms are served to an external monitoring display using the Gaudi MonitoringHub interface.
 An additional monitoring hub is also used within the aggregation thread, which combines histograms from separate GPU streams (which use independent host memory).
 The current flow of monitoring data is shown in the diagram below.

 - 27 Apr 2022 - "Allen monitoring", Daniel Craik, IRIS-HEP Topical meeting